How to monitor Oracle DB with Google Cloud Platform

 sleep 30

-You can edit the config file for more precise control over your agent behavior, but it is not necessary.
-The Service ID (SID) and/or Service Name may need to be specified for your environment, as well as the Endpoint.
-The SSL config works through Oracle Wallet, rather than raw files like most other OpenTelemetry configs.
+You can edit the config file for more precise control over your agent behavior, but it is unnecessary.
+The Service ID (SID) and/or Service Name may need to be specified for your environment and the Endpoint.
+The SSL configuration works through Oracle Wallet rather than raw files, like most other OpenTelemetry configurations.
 You can find information about Oracle Wallets here.

 Viewing the metrics collected

-If you followed the steps detailed above, the following Oracle DB metrics will now be delivered to your preferred destination.
+If you follow the steps detailed above, the following Oracle DB metrics will now be delivered to your preferred destination.

 List of metrics collected:

 observIQ’s monitoring technology is a game changer for organizations that care about performance and efficiency.
-If you’re using Oracle DB, our solutions can make a significant difference in your infrastructure monitoring.
+If you’re using Oracle DB, our solutions can significantly impact your infrastructure monitoring.
 Follow this space to keep up with all our future posts and simplified configurations for various sources.
-For questions, requests, and suggestions, reach out to our support team at support@observIQ.com.
-Join our open source observability community Slack Channel.
+For questions, requests, and suggestions, contact our support team at support@observIQ.com.
+Join our open-source observability community Slack Channel.